I go to Egypt for work a few times a year, and in the midst of all the work madness I always try to carve out time to see different parts of Cairo.

 With some 20 million people living within metropolitan Cairo, you can imagine why the city is the way it is.
-I mean, I thought coming from London I would be prepared – but even for me the city felt all-enveloping.
-But this is the very thing I loved about Cairo.
-There are so many layers of history that I often found myself looking around (to complete strangers who didn’t understand me) exclaiming “this is HOW old?!”.
+I mean, I thought living in London would make be prepared for my first visit – but even for me the city feels all-enveloping.
+But this is the very thing I love about Cairo.
+There are so many layers of history.
+I often found myself looking around (to complete strangers who didn’t understand me) exclaiming “this is HOW old?!”.

 1. The Pyramids of Giza

 While the Pyramids of Giza aren’t technically within the city, they aren’t a far drive and are definitely a must-see.
 The pyramids are the only one of the original seven Ancient Wonders of the World still standing today, dating back to more than 2,000 B.C.
-Entrance tickets are 80 L.E. (~£4) and I found the easiest way to get there from central Cairo was with Uber (50 L.E. or ~£2.50).
-Personally, I’d avoid all the camel and horse riding as the animals aren’t treated the best.
-If you want to though there are many sites where people can recommend the best place to book a camel ride where the animals are better cared for.
+Entrance tickets are 120 L.E. ($7) and I found the easiest way to get there from central Cairo was with Uber.
+See my Guide to Visiting the Pyramids of Giza for more detail.

 2. The Egyptian Museum

 The Egyptian Museum in Cairo sits in Tahrir square.
 It is the largest museum in Egypt and home to some 160,000 items in 107 halls.
 Here, you can explore ancient pharaonic artifacts stretching back 5,000 years, and see mummies up close.
 The mummy room is possibly one of the coolest things I’ve seen!

 This interesting building is located in the neighborhood of Heliopolis.
 It was built in the early 1900s and is modeled after the Hindu temple of Angkor Wat in Cambodia.